blueprismo/blueprismo.github.io/content/posts/kubernetes_scratch/index.md

 We will reference our KUBECONFIG file for kubectl to be able to interact with the Kubernetes API `export KUBECONFIG=/etc/kubernetes/admin.conf`

-This means our bootstapping in the picture has been done.
+This means our bootstapping in the first picture has been done.
 Make sure you have all the containers running except the coredns ones. coredns ones are waiting for you to connect a Pod Network plugin!

 ```bash
 $ kubectl get pods -n kube-system